Works in this series with their own Trivia pages:

 The film series in general

-- Billing Displacement: The Terminator is never the main character, but Arnold Schwarzenegger always gets top billing.
+- Billing Displacement: The Terminator is never the main character in a way, but Arnold Schwarzenegger always gets top billing.

 - Channel Hop: Each movie has gone through this.